 Patrick Dahlstrom joined Pomerantz as an associate in 1991 and became a partner in January 1996.
 He was Co-Managing Partner with Jeremy Lieberman in 2017 and 2018 and is now Senior Partner.
 Patrick is based in the Firm’s Chicago office.
-He was honored as a Super Lawyers® “Top-Rated Securities Litigation Attorney” in 2018.
+He was honored as a Super Lawyers® “Top-Rated Securities Litigation Attorney” in 2018 and in 2019 in both Securities Litigation and Appellate matters.

 Patrick is a member of the Firm’s Institutional Investor Practice and New Case Groups, and has extensive experience litigating cases under the PSLRA.
 He was partner-in-charge of In re Comverse Technology, Inc. Securities Litigation, No. 06-CV-1825 (E.D.N.Y.), in which the Firm, as Lead Counsel, recovered a $225 million settlement for the Class – the second-highest ever for a case involving back-dating options, and one of the largest recoveries ever from an individual officer-defendant, the company’s founder and former CEO.
 In Comverse, the Firm obtained an important clarification of how courts calculate the “largest financial interest” in connection with the selection of a Lead Plaintiff, in a manner consistent with Dura Pharmaceuticals, Inc. v.
 Broudo, 544 U.S. 336 (2005).
 Judge Garaufis, in approving the settlement, lauded Pomerantz: “The court also notes that, throughout this litigation, it has been impressed by Lead Counsel’s acumen and diligence.
 The briefing has been thorough, clear, and convincing, and ...
 Lead Counsel has not taken short cuts or relaxed its efforts at any stage of the litigation.”